Blake Hardwick: AFL career

 On August 14, 2017, Hardwick signed a two-year contract extension keeping him at Hawthorn until the end of 2019.

-Entering into his third season, Hardwick's guernsey number was changed from 37 to the 15 previously worn by Luke Hodge following the latter's move to Brisbane at the end of the 2017 season.
+Entering his third season, Hardwick's guernsey number was changed from 37 to the 15 worn previously by Luke Hodge following the latter's move to Brisbane at the end of the 2017 season.

-He played every game of the 2018 AFL season kicking his first goal at AFL level and finishing second in Hawthorn's best and fairest award, the Peter Crimmins Medal behind 2018 Brownlow medallist, Tom Mitchell.
+He played every game of the 2018 season, kicking his first goal at AFL level and finishing second in Hawthorn's best and fairest award, the Peter Crimmins Medal, behind 2018 Brownlow medallist Tom Mitchell.

-In 2021 Hardwick played his 100th career game for Hawthorn.
-He once again finished runner up in the Peter Crimmins medal behind Tom Mitchell.
+In 2021, Hardwick played his 100th career game for Hawthorn.
+He once again finished runner up in the Peter Crimmins medal behind Mitchell.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of 2025.